A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Open Ad Hoc Teamwork in Partially Observable Environments

 In the above equation, $P_{inf}, P_{st}, P_{ag}$ and $P_{val}$ denote the collection of model parameters for latent variable inference, state reconstruction, GPL's agent model and joint action value models respectively.

-While its computation may differ across the latent variable inference model being used, each of the terms on the right hand side of Equation~\eqref{Eq:PartOverallLoss} fulfil an important role in the optimisation process. $L^{INF}_{P_{inf}}(D)$ serves as the loss function that is optimised by the latent variable inference models to produce representations for decision making. $L^{SR}_{P_{inf}\cup{}P_{st}}(D)$ is the state reconstruction loss, which aligns with previous work that use privileged state information to train the belief inference model to produce representations that are more informative of the state~\citep{Papoudakis2021AgentMU}.
+While its computation may differ across the latent variable inference model being used, each of the terms on the right-hand side of Equation~\eqref{Eq:PartOverallLoss} fulfil an important role in the optimisation process. $L^{INF}_{P_{inf}}(D)$ serves as the loss function that is optimised by the latent variable inference models to produce representations for decision-making. $L^{SR}_{P_{inf}\cup{}P_{st}}(D)$ is the state reconstruction loss, which aligns with previous works that use privileged state information to train the belief inference model to produce representations that are more informative of the state~\citep{Papoudakis2021AgentMU}.
 On the other hand, $L^{NLL}_{P_{ag}}(D)$ and $L^{RL}_{P_{val}}(D)$ are the negative log likelihood and value-based RL losses which we introduce in Section~\ref{sec:GPLLearningObjective} to train GPL for solving open ad hoc teamwork.
-We provide details of regarding the computation of $L^{INF}_{P_{inf}}(D)$ and $L^{SR}_{P_{inf}\cup{}P_{st}}(D)$ across the previously defined belief inference models in the following sections.
-On the other hand, details of the remaining loss terms that are based on Equation~\eqref{ActionModelLoss} and Equation~\eqref{ValueLoss} are provided in Appendix~\ref{sec:AgentJointActionLoss}.
+We provide details regarding the computation of $L^{INF}_{P_{inf}}(D)$ and $L^{SR}_{P_{inf}\cup{}P_{st}}(D)$ across the previously defined belief inference models in the following sections.
+In Table~\ref{tab:partialadhoc_loss} we provide a summary of the loss functions utilised for each method.
+While details of the remaining loss terms that are based on Equation~\eqref{ActionModelLoss} and Equation~\eqref{ValueLoss} are provided in Appendix~\ref{sec:AgentJointActionLoss}.